manas1200/p006-word-frequency-counter/TEMPLATE_SETUP.md

 ## What is a GitHub Template?

 A GitHub template repository allows you to create new repositories with the same structure and files.
-This template includes placeholders (`{{NAMESPACE}}`) that need to be replaced with your actual namespace.
+This template includes placeholders (`wordfrequency`) that need to be replaced with your actual namespace.

 ## Setup Methods